 - Child, including foster and stepchild

 - First cousin

-It’s important to note that Qantas enforces the eligible family member rule quite strictly, and there have been reported cases where Qantas has suspended or closed accounts that have transferred to non qualifying recipients.
-While it doesn’t happen regularly, Qantas may ask you to provide proof of your relationship with a nominated eligible family member.
-If this happens, you may be asked to provide documentation (such as a statutory declaration) that proves your relationship with the points recipient.
+It's important to note that Qantas enforces the eligible family member rule quite strictly, and there have been reported cases where Qantas has suspended or closed accounts that have transferred to non-qualifying recipients.
+While it doesn't happen regularly, Qantas may ask you to provide proof of your relationship with a nominated eligible family member.
+If this happens, you may be asked to provide documentation (such as a statutory declaration) that proves your relationship with the recipient of the points.

 Are there limitations around the number of Qantas points can I transfer to a family member?

 You can make an unlimited number of Qantas points transfers in any 12 month period.
 However, a maximum of 600,000 Qantas Points per 12 month period is allowed.
 The transfer needs to be a minimum of 5,000 points.

 Does it cost anything to transfer Qantas points?

 There is no transaction fee for undertaking a Qantas Family Transfer online.
 However, you can opt to transfer points via the Frequent Flyer Service Centre at a fee.
 You'll need to contact the Frequent Flyer Service Centre on 13 11 31 to complete the transfer.
 Note that there is a $35 Award Assistance fee for transfers made through the Frequent Flyer Service Centre.
 To avoid this fee, always transfer points online.

 How long do points take to post in my account?